Novel-Public-Health/Novel-Public-Health/README.md

    ```
    .\production.bat
    ```
 However, you **only** need to do this whenever you have pushed any new migrations.
-The production database is different from the local database, so we migrate any new changes on the live site with this script.
+The production database is different from the local database, so we migrate any new changes to the live site with this script.

 ## External Services
 - [Heroku Novel Public Health Dashboard](https://dashboard.heroku.com/apps/novel-public-health)